Słomkowski's technical musings

 Motors driver

-The motor’s driver schematic was copied from the Polish electronics magazine EdW (Download article). the whole article and see the schematic.
-The driver was assembled on 73 x 73 mm PC universal board.
-The photo is below:
+The driver’s schematic was copied almost verbatim from an article published in the Polish electronics magazine Elektronika dla Wszystkich (download the complete article).
+It was assembled on a 73 x 73 mm universal board.

 Motor driver board.